Policy number: CS-1502-2002

-Mohawk College reserves the right and responsibility to protect the College and community members from inappropriate use of IT infrastructure and resources by taking actions, including but not limited to:
+Mohawk College reserves the right and responsibility to protect the College and community members from security threats and inappropriate use of IT infrastructure and resources by taking actions, including but not limited to:

-- Monitoring systems, networks, services, accounts, and web activity.
+- Monitoring computers, mobile devices, systems, networks, services, accounts, web activity, and user activity.

 - Denying a user the right to access IT resources at any time the College deems necessary.